 In order to provide a variety of progressive experiences in multiple and diverse settings, all candidates for initial licensure will be placed in different PUBLIC school settings for all field experiences prior to clinical practice (student teaching).
 Candidates may be allowed to return to a previous placement for their clinical practice (student teaching), if placement at that school is available and if the school and FMU faculty are in agreement, but they cannot be assigned to a teacher of which they have previously worked.
 In addition, candidates will be placed in specific grade levels according to their major: Early Childhood Majors (Pk-3); Elementary (2-6); Middle (5-8); Secondary (9-12); and Art (K-12).

-2. SLED Check—Candidates wishing to receive a placement for a field experience MUST complete a $25.00 SLED Background Check and receive a SLED clearance at least once within a given academic year.
-The process for getting a SLED clearance is available on the attached Steps for Completing a SLED Background Check, and SLED clearances must be received before placements can be initiated.
+2. SLED Check—Candidates wishing to receive a placement for a field experience MUST complete a $25.00 SLED Background Check and receive a current SLED clearance at least once within a given academic year.
+The process for getting a SLED clearance is available in Steps for Completing a SLED Background Check, and SLED clearances must be received before placements can be initiated (see Internship Timeline).
 SLED clearances submitted to the office of the Coordinator of Clinical Experiences (OCCE) in previous academic years may NOT be applied to the current semester, and updated forms within an academic year are required for any candidate who has ever been referred to the Dean of Students for disciplinary action and/or who has had previous SLED issues.
 A data base of SLED clearances are maintained by the OCCE but a duplicate copy of a candidate’s submitted form is not available.
 Candidates are encouraged to print two or more copies when printing their original SLED clearance.

 4. Placement Changes—Because of the agreement established between the school settings and cooperating teachers, once a placement has been approved and finalized, changes in placements cannot be made.
 Therefore, please make your placement requests very carefully.
 If a candidate needs to drop a course with a field placement, the drop process cannot be completed until the candidate provides written proof that the cooperating teacher has been notified.
-An email, with a copy provided to the course professor, would be an acceptable means of written notification.
+An email, with a copy provided to the course professor and the Coordinator of Clinical Experiences (email@example.com), would be an acceptable means of written notification.

 5. Field Experience Hours—Field Experience hours for each course are determined by the university.
 However, these hours help to ensure that all candidates are receiving the minimum state-mandated 100 hours prior to student teaching.
-Therefore, any student not completing all of the hours for each field experience prior to the end of the semester will NOT receive credit for the course.
+Therefore, any student not completing all of the hours for each field experience prior to the end of the placement period (see Internship Timeline) will NOT receive credit for the course.

 6. Fulfilling Field Experience Requirements—Your professor will provide you with information on what the expectations are for your field experience.
 Please let him/her know if you have any questions.
 However, please remember that the quality of the field experience is dependent on YOUR ability to conduct yourself in a professional, responsible manner.
 Please take advantage of the wonderful opportunities afforded you during your time in our public schools.
 The more involved you are during each experience; the more prepared you will be for student teaching.

 7. Paperwork during Field Experiences—Your professor will provide you with information concerning the paperwork that is required for each field experience.
 However, it is your responsibility to make sure that you submit accurate information in a timely manner.
-Please keep accurate records of hours served and do not ask your cooperating teacher or other school personnel to sign anything that is not up-to-date and current.
+Please keep accurate records of hours served IN THE CLASSROOM (not just arrival/dismissal time to the school) and do not ask your cooperating teacher or other school personnel to sign anything that is not up-to-date and current.
 Falsifying any documents will result in serious disciplinary actions which may include removal from the university and/or education program (see Student Handbook for more information).

 If you have any special concerns, please contact the Coordinator of Clinical Experiences, Mrs. Brandis, at 661-1461 or firstname.lastname@example.org.
 Thank you!